 Once the dust has settled after the accident, you can take additional steps to ensure justice is served through compensation.
 What you can do to help recover damages after a blown truck tire hits your vehicle involves uncovering what happened to you.

 While insurance investigators will try to find the underlying cause of the crash, they prioritize company interests.
-Our truck accident lawyers will conduct an independent investigation to determine:
+Our Atlanta truck accident lawyers will conduct an independent investigation to determine:

 - Why the tire blew